PeculiarVentures/ASN1.js/README.md

 ## Features of the library

+* [ASN1js][] is a "base layer" for full-featured JS library [PKIjs][], which is using Web Cryptography API and has all classes, neccessary to work with PKI-related data;
 * Fully object-oriented library.
 Inhiritence is using everywhere inside the lib;
 * Working with HTML5 data objects (ArrayBuffer, Uint8Array etc.);
 * Working with all ASN.1:2008 types;